Alexandru-Danesc/clasa-a-11-a-fizica/README.md

-There are the 11th-grade mechanical oscillations and mechanical wave lessons, according to the Romanian national curriculum.
+These are the 11th grade mechanical oscillations and mechanical waves lessons, according to the Romanian national curriculum.